Journalism and Media Studies

 Your schedule will look something like this:

-Expository Writing or English course per placement results (3 credits)
+College Writing or English course per placement results (3 credits)

 Major Exploration course (3-4 credits)